JasperFx/marten/docs/events/projections/live-aggregates.md

 <sup><a href='https://github.com/JasperFx/marten/blob/master/src/Marten.Testing/Events/Aggregation/aggregate_stream_into_samples.cs#L141-L147' title='Snippet source file'>snippet source</a> | <a href='#snippet-sample_aggregate-stream-into-state-default' title='Start of snippet'>anchor</a></sup>
 <!-- endSnippet -->

 It can be helpful, for instance, in snapshotting.
 Snapshot is a state of the stream at a specific point of time (version).
-It is a performance optimisation that shouldn't be your first choice, but it's an option to consider for performance-critical computations.
-As you're optimising your processing, you usually don't want to store a snapshot after each event not to increase the number of writes.
+It is a performance optimization that shouldn't be your first choice, but it's an option to consider for performance-critical computations.
+As you're optimizing your processing, you usually don't want to store a snapshot after each event not to increase the number of writes.
 Usually, you'd like to do a snapshot on the specific interval or specific event type.

 Let's take the financial account as an example.